Clearing – Regulated Global Payment Infrastructure for Business

 Service Description

-Accounts Named multi-currency accounts (IBANs).
-Hold, send and receive in 80+ currencies under a single account.
+Accounts Named multi-currency accounts (IBANs) in 19 currencies.
+Hold, send and receive in 80+ currencies.

-Payments Local and international payment rails including SEPA, CHAPS, Faster Payments, SWIFT, and DKK Instant.
+Payments Local and international rails including SEPA, CHAPS, Faster Payments and SWIFT.

-FX Cross-currency conversion with transparent pricing and institutional-grade execution across multiple markets.
+FX Cross-currency conversion with transparent pricing and institutional-grade execution.

-Digital Assets Regulated fiat-to-digital asset on/off ramp and stablecoin settlement, provided by Clearing Payments Ltd. in Canada.
+Digital Assets Fiat-to-digital asset on/off ramp via Clearing Payments Ltd. (Canada).

 Balance Optimisation Put your safeguarded USD balances to work.
 Variable returns linked to EFFR, full liquidity, no minimum balance, and institutional safeguarding via Deutsche Bank Singapore.